techidaily/site-windows11/source/_posts/guide-to-rejuvenate-a-dysfunctional-search-bar-in-windows-11.md

  Besides new features, software updates are meant to improve performance by fixing issues impacting your PC.
 While it can happen to anyone, a dysfunctional Search can be pretty common if you are running a Windows 11 Insider build.
 Either way, if you are seeing a software update on the**Windows Update** page in the Settings app, you should install it to see if it fixes the issue.

- If you're not sure how to do this, check out[how to install Windows 11 updates](https://www.makeuseof.com/windows-11-install-updates/) for more info.
+ If you're not sure how to do this, check out [how to install Windows 11 updates](https://www.makeuseof.com/windows-11-install-updates/) for more info.

 ## 3\.
 Run the Search and Indexing Troubleshooter